AliNisarAhmed/my-notes/Data Intensive Applications/6 - Partitioning.md

 ![0fcdee945ff6ecea72fe9cde951bf1a8.png](images/0fcdee945ff6ecea72fe9cde951bf1a8.png)

-Unfortunately however, by using the hash of the key for partitioning we lose a nice property of key-range partitioning: the ability to do efficient range queries.
+Unfortunately however, by using the hash of the key for partitioning _we lose a nice property of key-range partitioning_: the ability to do efficient range queries.
 - Keys that were once adjacent are now scattered across all the partitions, so their sort order is lost.
 - In MongoDB, if you have enabled hash-based sharding mode, any range query has to be sent to all partitions

 Cassandra achieves a compromise between the two partitioning strategies.
 - A table in Cassandra can be declared with a _compound primary key_ consisting of several columns.
-- Only the first part of that key is hashed to determine the partition, but the other columns are used as a concatenated index for sorting the data in Cassandra’s SSTables.
+- Only the first part of that key is hashed to determine the partition, but the other columns are used as a _concatenated index_ for sorting the data in Cassandra’s SSTables.
 - A query therefore cannot search for a range of values within the first column of a compound key, but if it specifies a fixed value for the first column, it can perform an efficient range scan over the other columns of the key.

 The concatenated index approach enables an elegant data model for one-to-many relationships.